Test ID: PINP Procollagen I Intact N-Terminal, Serum

 SerumOrdering Guidance

 This test should not be requested in patients who have recently received radioisotopes, therapeutically or diagnostically, because of potential assay interference.
-A recommended time period before collection cannot be made because it will depend on the isotope administered, the dose given, and the clearance rate in the individual patient.
+A recommended time period before collection cannot be provided, as it depends on the isotope administered, the dose given, and the clearance rate in the individual patient.
 Specimens will be screened for radioactivity prior to analysis.
 Radioactive specimens received in the laboratory will be held and assayed after the radioactivity has sufficiently decayed.
 This will result in a test delay.

 Specimen Required